publicarchi/edn6103/presentations/ontologies-rdf.md

 skos: http://www.w3.org/2004/02/skos/core#

-> - A skos:Concept can be viewed as an idea or notion; a unit of thought.
-In CMSPV, we encode vocabulary terms as skos:Concept’s.
-> - A skos:ConceptScheme can be viewed as an aggregation of one or more SKOS concepts.
-We encode the whole NIMS vocabulary as a skos:ConceptScheme.
-> - skos:inScheme is usually used to describe the relation that a skos:Concept "belongs to" a skos:ConceptScheme, such as, in our case, a NIMS term skos:inScheme the whole NIMS vocabulary.
-> - `skos:topConceptOf` is a sub-property of `skos:inScheme`, meaning a `skos:Concept` is important to a `skos:ConceptScheme.
-For example, top-level categories are treated as top concepts of the NIMS vocabulary.
-We can see that multiple concepts can simultaneously be top concepts of the same concept scheme.
-> - skos:prefLabel and `skos:altLabel` mean the preferred and alternative labels, respectively.
-They are useful when generating or creating human-readable representations of a knowledge organization system.
-These labels provide the strongest clues as to the meaning of a SKOS concept.
 > - The properties `skos:broader` and `skos:narrower` are used to assert a direct hierarchical link between two SKOS concepts.
 A triple \<A> `skos:broader` \<B> asserts that \<B>, the object of the triple, is a broader concept than \<A>, the subject of the triple.
 Similarly, a triple \<C> `skos:narrower` \<D> asserts that \<D>, the object of the triple, is a narrower concept than \<C>, the subject of the triple.
 By convention, `skos:broader` and `skos:narrower` are only used to assert a direct (i.e., immediate) hierarchical link between two SKOS concepts.
 This provides applications with a convenient and reliable way to access the direct broader and narrower links for any given concept.
 Note that, to support this usage convention, the properties skos:broader and skos:narrower are not declared as transitive properties.
 >

-For the full list of classes and properties in SKOS as well as their detailed definitions, see [SKOS Simple Knowledge Organization System Reference](http://www.w3.org/TR/2009/REC-skos-reference-20090818/).
+> For the full list of classes and properties in SKOS as well as their detailed definitions, see [SKOS Simple Knowledge Organization System Reference](http://www.w3.org/TR/2009/REC-skos-reference-20090818/).

 ===↓===